ros2/rcpputils/README.md

 * String helpers
 * File system helpers
 * Type traits helpers
-* Class that dynamically loadsm, unloads and get symbols from shared libraries at run-time.
+* Class that dynamically loads, unloads and get symbols from shared libraries at run-time.

 Features are described in more detail at [docs/FEATURES.md](docs/FEATURES.md)